 5. Clause 5.
 The Executive Committee shall define the main objectives of the Senate each year and propose recommendations to the Senate.

 6. Clause 6.The Executive Committee shall form ad hoc committees with the approval of the Senate.

 7. Clause 7.
 The Executive Committee shall monitor Senate appointed faculty serving on committees.

 8. Clause 8.
 The Executive Committee shall schedule and attend meetings with college administrators as required.

 9. Clause 9.
 The Executive Committee shall act as advisor to the Senate President.

 Section 5: Outcomes Assessment Review Committee

-The chairperson of the Outcomes Assessment Review Committee (the college's SLO coordinator) and committee members shall oversee all campus assessment activities and discuss their results.
+The chairperson of the Outcomes Assessment Review Committee (the college's SLO coordinator) and committee members shall oversee campus teaching and learning assessment activities and discuss their results.
 The OARC has three main tasks: 1) to facilitate and archive assessment results; 2) to review reports; and 3) to facilitate a campus dialogue process, if needed.

 The OARC will make an annual report to the Faculty Senate.

 Section 1: General Provisions for Ad Hoc Committees.
 The committees described in this article (VIII) may be formed when the President of the Faculty Senate or the Senate deem it appropriate.
 The general provisions for standing committees described in Article VII, Section 1, shall also apply to ad hoc committees.